DrJieTao/mental_health_2026/paper_outline_dark_side_v2.md

 - NeurIPS 2024 noisy CoT — external reasoning degrades native reasoning when introducing noise.
 - Gemma 4 as native reasoning model (Google 2026).
 XAI explainability-performance tradeoff at prompt architecture level.

 **Gap**: These constructs have been studied in isolation.
 No prior work examines how they interact within a single multi-agent system — where calibration failure feeds audit paradox, compounded by confidence gating, within a shared prompt space.
+Testing these interactions requires an ablation design that isolates each architectural layer's contribution: single-agent baseline, multi-agent review, and system-level knowledge accumulation.

 ### 2.3 Mental Health AI at the Agent Frontier (~400 words)